California State Route 124

 State Route 124 (SR 124) is a state highway in the U.S. state of California that runs in Amador County from State Route 88 south of Ione to State Route 16 near Waits Station.

 Route description

+Route 124 is defined in section 424 of the California Streets and Highways Code.
+The definition omits the concurrency with Route 104 instead of duplicating that segment in the other route's definition in the code: